glyif/shellfish/README.md

 as your remote upstream, then implements `reset --hard`, which resets your current branch to the most recent updates from **shellfish** master.
 All your changes will be lost.
 If you would like to contribute to this project, do not use the update script.
-You should then use another process explained by:
+You should then use another process outlined here: https://gist.github.com/yeungegs/b18019dbf0466a523b0521bae405b066
-@yeungegs here:
-https://gist.github.com/yeungegs/b18019dbf0466a523b0521bae405b066

 ```